keim-hs-esslingen/efs-getting-started/README.md

 Since making a fully decentralized platform that integrates with services of external providers involves dealing with a big amount of stakeholders with varying interests, the EFS-project is only a first step towards moving to such a decentralized platform.
 Getting the whole thing to run is just to big for us at the moment.

 The EFS-middleware therefore is not really a decentralized platform.
-In the current setup it actually is a centralized network of components that allows translating the APIs of external providers to a standardized mobility API, which makes integrating external services much easier.
+In the current setup is actually is a centralized network of components that allows translating the APIs of external providers to a standardized mobility API, which makes integrating external services much easier.
 At least thats the goal.

 To understand how you can setup a middleware on your own, that represents such a network, it is helpful to read the [middleware concept introduction](./middleware-concept-introduction.md), that gives a high level overview about how the middleware network is set up and how the components of it communicate with each other.